luke-codewalker/neuroprojekt2017-heatmap-hack/README.md

     <img id="bg-img" src="test-map.png">
 ```

-Set the number of points that shuld be allowed.
+Set the number of points that should be allowed.
 In this example it's *5*.
 ```javascript
     const maxPoints = 5;
 ```

-Set the name of the *Interne Variable* for saving the data.In this example it's *U501*.
+Set the name of the *Interne Variable* for saving the data.
+In this example it's *U501*.
 ```javascript
     StorageCtrl.initialize('U501', showError);
 ```